Trader’s Vocabulary: Genesis Block

 Creating Bitcoin Blocks

 Bitcoin blocks result from a process called mining.
 Bitcoin miners operate computing devices capable of carrying out an extremely high volume of computations in a short period.
-The Bitcoin miner is an essential part of the decentralized ledger that records and creates the existence of every bitcoin.
+The Bitcoin miner is an essential part of the decentralized ledger that records and creates every bitcoin existence.

 The initial problems were quite simple when contrasted with the current day level of difficulty.
 Miners use specialized equipment designed to solve hashing problems.
 These devices operate at high speeds and manage a tremendous volume of attempts.
 The first miner to solve the problem wins the right to close the block.
 The process of closing creates the Bitcoin and other assets contained in the records.
 The successful miner gets a fee for the efforts.